asaikali/modern-spring-on-kubernetes/observability/health/README.md

 [health indicator](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready-health)
 that can be toggled to learn the mechanics of how to build a custom health check indicator in SpringBoot.
-This app is also quite useful for experimenting with health check configurations in Kubernetes and Cloud Foundry deployment manifests.
+This app is also quite useful for experimenting with health check configurations in Kubernetes manifests.

-Run the application and check that it cf consider's it healthy.
-Then send get request to `/fail` to make the health indicator fail this will cause  `/actuator/health` to start failing.
+Run the application and check `/actuator/health` is saying the app is health. send get request to `/fail` to make the health indicator fail this will cause `/actuator/health` to start failing.

 There are two health groups defined make sure to visit `/actuator/health/foo` and `/actuator/health/bar`.
 Health groups make it possible to select subsets of the health